-Marketing Automation has been used by large corporations ever since its existence.
-This phenomenon made its mark on the marketing technology in a number of ways.
-Early solutions were (and most still are) robust, feature rich and consequently complex and expensive.
-All these made it hard for smaller companies to implement with marketing automation.
-Even if a small business can afford marketing automation software they have a hard time getting true value out of it.
+Ever since it’s been possible, large corporations have been using technology to automate marketing functions.
+This phenomenon made its mark on marketing technology in a number of ways.
+Early solutions were (and most still are) robust, feature-rich, and, consequently, complex and expensive.
+All these features made it hard for smaller companies to implement marketing automation.
+Even if a small business can afford marketing automation software it will have a hard time getting true value out of it.

-So, as a marketer at an email marketing automation SaaS company, I felt like it was my duty to find out the things marketers have a hard time with and what advice they have for beginners.
-I did just that by surveying over 130 professionals working in marketing.
+So, as a marketer at an email marketing automation SaaS company, I felt like it was my duty to find out the processes top marketers have a hard time with and what advice they have for beginners.
+I did just that by surveying over 130 marketing professionals.

-Marketing Automation Advice Stats from Experts for Beginners
+Marketing Automation Advice Stats from Experts to Beginners

-In this section, we’re going to take a look at what people who want to start using or have just got started with marketing automation should pay attention to.
+In this section, we’re going to take a look at what people who want to start using marketing automation or have just gotten started with marketing automation should pay attention to.

-This was the open question we asked people who use marketing automation: “What would you say to a person who just got started with marketing automation?
-What should he or she pay attention to?”.
+This was the question we asked people who use marketing automation: “What would you say to a person just starting to use marketing automation?
+What should he or she pay attention to?”

-We consolidated this data so that we can recognize the patterns appearing in the answers.
-You can read more about the methodology in the report.
+We consolidated this data to recognize trends.
+You can read more about our methodology in the report.

-Planning ahead (17) appeared most frequently as advice for starters.
-Marketing automation requires a clear strategy to be effective.
-Without that there’s nothing to be automated.
+Planning ahead (17 percent) appeared most frequently as advice for beginners.
+Marketing automation requires a clear strategy to be effective—without that there’s nothing to be automated.

-Creating automations (12 percent) came in second place as something people starting out should pay attention to.
-It’s no wonder, as automated processes are the whole essence of marketing automation.
-Creating quality automations when you’re starting out will save you a ton of resources and headache.
+Coming in second place, experts recommended that beginners pay attention to creating automations (12 percent).
+This is no wonder, as automated processes are the essence of marketing automation.
+Creating quality automations when you’re starting out will save you a ton of resources and frustration down the line.

-Creating content (9 percent) is another frequently mentioned advice from marketing automation users.
-Even the most sophisticated automation is worth nothing without quality content.
+Creating content (9 percent) was another frequently mentioned piece of advice from marketing automation users.
+Even the most sophisticated automation is nothing without quality content.

-8 percent of marketing automation users in our survey say that starters should pay attention to finding the right software that suits your needs.
-Doing some research and finding a tool that does exactly what you need it to do, will make it easier for you to get started and get the results you desire.
+Eight percent of marketing automation users in our survey said that beginners should pay attention to finding the right software that suits your needs.
+Doing some research and finding a tool that does exactly what you need it to do will make it easier for you to get started and get the results you want.

-It’s wise to start segmenting your audience when you’re starting out with marketing automation.
-However, only 4 percent of marketing automation users mention it.
+It’s wise to segment your audience when you’re starting out with marketing automation, but only 4 percent of marketing automation users mention it.

-Pricing, integrations, personalization, testing, providing value and contact quality were brought up in only 3 percent of responses.
-Still, they are some key things that need attention after you get started.
+Pricing, integrations, personalization, testing, providing value, and contact quality were brought up in only 3 percent of responses.
+Still, they are key functions that need attention after you get started.

 Only a couple of participants mentioned lead nurturing, consistency and the quality of support (1 percent).
-These might not be your priority when you’re in the beginning but keep them in mind.
+These might not be your priority when you’re in the beginning, but keep them in mind as you improve.

 Marketing Automation Advice Quotes from Experts and Influencers

-I selected 4 of the best answers to the question I mentioned previously, to provide some more hands-on advice.
-You can read all quotes in the roundup.
+I selected four of the best answers to the question I mentioned previously to provide some more hands-on advice.
+You can read all the quotes I received from my survey in the roundup article.